-CARDIAC EMERGENCIES: ST ELEVATION MYOCARDIAL INFARCTION [STEMI] (Continued) (Protocol to be Developed)
+CARDIAC EMERGENCIES: ST ELEVATION MYOCARDIAL INFARCTION [STEMI] (Continued) THIS PAGE IS INTENTIONALLY BLANK.

+.
 SUDDEN INFANT DEATH SYNDROME (SIDS)

 The unexpected arrest of an apparently healthy infant in which resuscitation is unsuccessful and there is no attributable cause of death.
 The infant is often discovered by a caretaker in the early morning hours after having been uneventfully laid down to sleep the night before.